6 June 2018

-The constant currency information included in this operational update has been presented to illustrate the impact of changes in currency exchange rates and is the responsibility of the Group’s board of directors.
-It is presented for illustrative purposes only and because of its nature may not fairly present the company’s financial position, changes in equity, result of operations or cash flows.
-All references to constant currency information are based on the translation of foreign currency results for the 10 months to 31 October 2017 at the weighted average exchange rate for the 10 months to 31 October 2016, which is also applied for the translation of comparative information.
-The major currencies contributing to the exchange rate movements are the British Pound, Indian Rupee, Botswana Pula, Moroccan Dirham and the Nigerian Naira (negative movements in the table below indicate a strengthening in the Rand exchange rate):
+The constant currency information included in this operational update has been presented to illustrate the impact of changes in currency exchange rates and is the responsibility of the Group’s board of directors (“Board”).
+It is presented for illustrative purposes only and because of its nature may not fairly present the Group’s financial position, changes in equity, result of operations or cash flows.
+All references to constant currency information are based on the translation of foreign currency results for the four months to 30 April 2018 at the weighted average exchange rate for the four months to 30 April 2017, which is also applied for the translation of comparative information.
+The major currencies contributing to the exchange rate movements are the British Pound, United States Dollar, Indian Rupee, Botswana Pula, Moroccan Dirham, Angolan Kwanza, and the Nigerian Naira (negative movements in the table below indicate a strengthening in the rand exchange rate):

-The constant currency information has not been reviewed and reported on by Sanlam’s external auditors.
+The constant currency information has not been audited or reviewed by Sanlam’s external auditor.

 All of the Group operations remain well capitalised.
-Sanlam Life Insurance’s statutory capital covered its CAR under the current solvency regime 5.6 times on 30 September 2017.
-Under the new SAM regime being implemented in South Africa, Sanlam Life Insurance’s Solvency Capital Requirement cover ratio amounted to 2.8 times on 30 September 2017, while the Sanlam Group cover ratio was 2.1 times.
+Sanlam Life Insurance’s statutory capital covered its Capital Adequacy Requirements under the current solvency regime 5.4 times on 31 March 2018 after allowing for the annual dividend payment to Sanlam Limited.
+Under the new Solvency Assessment and Management (SAM) regime being implemented in South Africa, Sanlam Life Insurance’s Solvency Capital Requirement cover ratio amounted to 2.85 times on 31 March 2018 after the dividend payment to Sanlam Limited.

 The information in this operational update has not been reviewed and reported on by Sanlam's external auditors.
-Sanlam’s annual financial results for the year ending 31 December 2017 are due to be released on 8 March 2018.
+Sanlam’s interim financial results for the six months ending 30 June 2018 are due to be released on 5 September 2018.
 Shareholders are advised that this is not a trading statement as per paragraph 3.4(b) of the JSE Limited Listings Requirements.

 A conference call for analysts, investors and the media will take place at 17h00 (South African time) today.
 Investors and media who wish to participate in the conference call should register as indicated below.

 A toll free dial-in facility will be available.
-Please register at http://services.choruscall.za.com/DiamondPassRegistration/register?confirmationNumber=9103126&linkSecurityString=27d8aa5fa for the call.
+Please register at http://services.choruscall.za.com/DiamondPassRegistration/register?confirmationNumber=2850131&linkSecurityString=f1bda05d for the call.
+Registered participants will receive their dial-in number upon registration.
 For assistance, please contact Sanlam Investors Relations at +2721 947 8455.